frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 When the property `ordered` is `false` or not present, and no ordering information is provided by the native format, implementations `SHOULD` assume that the levels of the `categorical` do not have a natural order.

+Although the categorical field type restricts a field to a finite set of possible values, similar to an enum constraint, the categorical field type enables data producers to explicitly indicate to implementations that a field SHOULD be loaded as a categorical data type (when supported by the implementation).
+By contrast, enum constraints simply add validation rules to existing field types.

+When an enum constraint is defined on a categorical field, the values in the enum constraint MUST be a subset of the logical values representing the levels of the categorical.
+Logical values of categorical levels are indicated by either a native value or object matching the corresponding level definition in the `categories` property.

 ### `object`

 The field contains a valid JSON object.